Shah-Mazhar/Equipment-Inventory-Data-Analysis/README.md

 Excel:

-•	Cleaned the dataset by filtering, sorting, spell checking and removing duplicates, white spaces and empty rows.
+•	Cleaned the dataset by filtering, sorting, spell checking and removing duplicates, white spaces, and empty rows.

-•	Used AutoSum for a basic statistic for "Equipments Count" column that contained sum, average, min, max and count.
+•	Used AutoSum function for a basic statistic for "Equipment Count" column that contained sum, average, min, max and count.

 •	Created 3 different pivot table that breakdown the data by different columns to have different perspective of the dataset.